Arm Community

 L0: LDR W0,[X2] ;

-forall 0:X0=1 /\ pte_x=(af:1) /\ ~fault(P0:L0,x)
+forall 0:X0=1 /\ [PTE(x)]=(af:1) /\ ~fault(P0:L0,x)

-At line L0 the thread P0 does a load of x.
+P0 performs a load of x.

-Extended litmus test syntax – Cacheability attributes
+Extended litmus test syntax – Memory attributes

 In VMSAv8-64 a memory location can be mapped as normal memory or device memory.
 A memory location in normal memory can have the following attributes: